The Worst Thing About My Sister: Plot

 In the morning Marty can't find all her animals and as the bin men had already been, presumes that Melissa has thrown them in the bin.
 Marty begins to pull off Baba's limbs but as a shocked Melissa climbs up the bunk bed ladder to get to Marty, the ladder breaks and causes her to lose her grip and fall.
 Melissa gets taken to a hospital where she is visited by Marty.
 Marty and her dad return home and she finds her animals were under the bed all along.
 Marty sews together Baba and takes it to the hospital where the sisters reconcile.
 The story ends with Marty saying how much she loves Melissa.

+Reception

+The book sold 10,871 copies in its first week, ranking 10th on The Bookseller's Official UK Top 50 chart.

+Lancashire Evening Post's Pam Norfolk wrote that the book was "full of fun, frolics and little pearls of wisdom" and "gives quarrelling sisters plenty of food for thought".

+The Guardian bemoaned the absence of Melissa's perspective, but concluded by recommending the book to "younger readers of about 8-9 years of age who like an exciting story creeping up to an amazing climax".

+UK charity BookTrust wrote: "All fans of Jacqueline Wilson's warm-hearted family stories are sure to enjoy this enjoyable tale of the ups and downs of a relationship between two very different sisters, accompanied by Nick Sharratt's much-loved illustrations."